ARiccGitHub/viral_tweets/README.txt

 Supervised Learning Course, Advance Classification Models Section

 Project Goal:
-Predict Viral Tweets, using a K-Nearest Neighbor classifier to predict whether or not a tweet will go viral.
+Predict Viral Tweets, using a K-Nearest Neighbors classifier to predict whether or not a tweet will go viral.
-Note: I went be beyond the Codecademy project's goal, by evaluating three different models.
+Note: I went beyond the Codecademy project's goal, by evaluating three different models.

 ----------------------------------------------------------------------------------------